Adult Outpatient Clinic

 The adult outpatient rotation takes place at the Adult Psychiatry Clinic and Study Center at Indiana Neuroscience Center.
-The IU Neuroscience Center is a tertiary care facility with nationally and internationally recognized programs in specialized medical care.
-General psychiatry residents as well as psychology interns rotate through the clinic, located on the IU School of Medicine campus.
-The clinic offers psychiatric services, including consultation-liaison services, and outpatient psychological testing and treatment.
+The IU Neuroscience Center is a tertiary-care facility with nationally and internationally recognized programs in specialized medical care.
+General psychiatry residents and psychology interns rotate through the clinic, located on the IU School of Medicine campus.
+The clinic offers psychiatric services and outpatient psychological testing and treatment.
 The clinic is staffed by IU faculty physicians and psychologists, social workers, and trainees in each of these disciplines.
-Clinicians specialize in the treatment of mood disorders, anxiety disorders, personality disorders, geriatric disorders, behavioral health issues, and women's issues.
+Clinicians specialize in the treatment of mood disorders, anxiety disorders, trauma-related disorders, behavioral health issues, personality disorders, and relationship issues.

 Child and Adolescent Outpatient

 Supervisors: Hillary Blake, Psy.D., Melissa Butler, Ph.D., Bill Kronenberger, Ph.D., Ann Lagges, Ph.D., John Spanke, Ph.D., Amy Williams, Ph.D.